-We manage the world's largest fleet of 747-400 freighters, the largest and most cost effective long-haul commercial freighter currently available.
-Our fleet consists of twenty-two 747-400, one 747-300, and five 747-200 freighters, representing roughly 10% of the heavy freighter capacity operating in the world today.
-In addition, we have one 757-200SF that we dry lease to a customer.
-Our CMI customers provide us with two 747-400 passenger aircraft and four Boeing modified 747-400 freighters ("Dreamlifters"), which are included in our operating fleet statistics.
-This highlights our position as the preeminent provider of these highly desirable and scarce assets, in the case of the current 747-400 freighter.
+We manage the world's largest fleet of 747 freighters.
+The new 747-8F is the largest and most efficient long-haul commercial freighter currently available and we are currently the only operator offering these aircraft to the ACMI market.
+Our current cargo fleet includes three 747-8F aircraft, twenty-four 747-400 freighters and our CMI customers provide us with two 747-400 passenger aircraft and four Dreamlifters, which are included in our operating fleet statistics.
+This highlights our position as the preeminent provider of these highly desirable and scarce assets.
+In addition, we also recently placed into service two 747-400 and two 767-300ER passenger aircraft.
 Our operating model deploys our aircraft to drive maximum utilization and value from our fleet.
 The scale of our fleet enables us to have aircraft available globally to respond to our customers' needs, both on a planned and ad hoc basis.
 We believe that this provides us with a commercial advantage over our competitors that operate with smaller and less flexible fleets.